ricardojoserf/subdoler/README.md

 ## TODOS

-- Extract ranges from name
+- Extract ranges from name - done, to be implemented

 - Concurency